Sangameshwar

 Sangameshwar Taluka is a taluka in Ratnagiri subdivision of Ratnagiri district in the Indian state of Maharashtra.
 The headquarters for the taluka is the town of Devrukh.
 In Sangameshwar the two rivers Sonavi and Shastri flow together.
-The meaning of Sangama in Marathi (and most Indian languages) is confluence, and so the name "Sangameshwar".
-It is historically important as the place where Chhatrapati Sambhaji, son of Chhatrapati Shivaji was captured by Mughal Emperor Aurangzeb.
-Chhatrapati Sambhaji was tortured and executed in Tulapur.
+The meaning of Sangama in Sanskrit (and most Indian languages) is "confluence," and so the name "Sangameshwar".
+It is historically important as the place where Chhatrapati Sambhaji Maharaj, son of Chhatrapati Shivaji Maharaj was captured by the Mughal Emperor Aurangzeb.

 Geography

 The city lies on the confluence of the Shastri River and Sonavi River.
 To the east of the city lie the Western Ghats and to the west lies Ganpatipule.
 The region has a tropical climate.
-The 'rainy season' — the monsoon lasts normally from June till October.
+The 'rainy season' — the monsoon lasts normally from June till October.Sangameshwar has hot water springs like other surrounding areas in the Konkan region.

-The dome of main temple is constructed of single piece of stone; lately extended for entrance.